dansharisan/stenup/readme.md

 - vue-loading-overlay: Show loading icon on full page or its container
 - simple-line-icons: Some icons for the admin panel
 - vue-chartjs: Build charts for dashboard
-- vuelidate: One of the most flexible validation packages for vue
 - vue-sweetalert2: Alert box for vue
 And of course unmissable common packages like vuex, vue-router...